 “If there was no UN, there would be no one left here,” – Community Leader, Malakal, South Sudan

-CIVIC’s Peacekeeping Program carries out research in four countries affected by conflict in which peacekeeping operations struggle to implement their mandates: the Central African Republic (CAR), the Democratic Republic of Congo (DRC), Mali, and South Sudan.
+CIVIC’s Peacekeeping Program focuses its research and advocacy in four countries where Peacekeeping Forces are actively deployed and where they are struggling to implement their protection mandates: Central African Republic (CAR), Democratic Republic of Congo (DRC), Mali, and South Sudan.

 CIVIC works at both the country and global levels to effect change.
 We address decision-makers within the UN Secretariat and Member States in New York, and increasingly with key capitals.
 We use our research to influence the mandates and strategic reviews of peacekeeping operations and to spur responses to protection crises in our four focus countries.
 Finally, we integrate our research findings into broader peacekeeping reform initiatives that have been introduced by the Secretary-General and Member States.